mprat/practicepython/_posts/2014-07-10-17-decode-a-web-page-solutions.md

   ...
 {% endhighlight %}

 We are almost there!
 The only thing missing is the formatting - if you scroll through the list of outputs, the formatting of some titles farther down the list.
-There are an excess of spaces, so stripping the strings and replating all instances of new lines nad tabs with regular spaces should do the trick.
+There are an excess of spaces, so stripping the strings and replating all instances of new lines and tabs with regular spaces should do the trick.
 Take a look at the [Python string methods documentation](https://docs.python.org/3.3/library/stdtypes.html).

 And this is how we get lines 8 through 12: